Home/Journal

 What to Do If Your Landlord Ignores You

 Use the Housing Health and Safety Rating System (HHSRS).
 Council inspectors assess rental properties against 29 categories of hazard.
 If your property scores poorly, the council can require your landlord to take action.
+You can request this assessment directly.

 Seek advice from Citizens Advice or Shelter.
 Both organisations offer free guidance on tenant rights and can help you understand your options if your landlord is unresponsive.
+They also provide templates for formal letters, which landlords tend to take seriously.

 Important: Do Not Withhold Rent

-Emergency Repairs: Know What Counts
+Emergency Repairs: What Counts

 Some issues require immediate attention.
 These include: